siddhant4srivastava/Machine-Learning-Project/README.md

 - **Tools & Platforms:** Python, R, Tableau, SQL, Jupyter Notebook, RStudio.

 ## About Edvancer Eduventures
-Edvancer Eduventures provided me with comprehensive training in Artificial Intelligence and Machine Learning, covering topics such as Python, R, SQL, Tensorflow, Keras, and Tableau.
+Edvancer Eduventures provided me with comprehensive training in Artificial Intelligence and Machine Learning, covering topics such as Python, Regression and Classification techniques.
 These projects reflect the practical, hands-on approach emphasized during the learning experience.